HadoopGenomics/Hadoop-BAM/README.txt

 Library usage
 -------------

-In order to use all the functionality of Hadoop-BAM, you need to have Picard's "sam-1.47.jar" (assuming version 1.47) and Hadoop's "hadoop-0.20.2-core.jar" (assuming version 0.20.2) in the CLASSPATH environment variable.

 See the Javadoc as well as the command line plugins' source code (src/fi/tkk/ics/hadoop/bam/cli/plugins/*.java) for library usage information.